indiesquidge/squidgefiles/README.md

 Vim ships from this repo already using seoul256.
-To use the same font within the iTerm2 app, do the following: \* Under iTerm > Preferences > Profiles > Colors, choose "Load Presets... > Import", press ⇧⌘g (shift-cmd-g) and type in the file path for seoul256 colors `~/.dotfiles/config/`, and select `seoul256.itermcolors`.
+To use the same font within the iTerm2 app, do the following: \* Under iTerm > Preferences > Profiles > Colors, choose "Color Presets... > Import", press ⇧⌘g (shift-cmd-g), type in the file path `~/.dotfiles/config/iterm2/` and select `seoul256.itermcolors`.

 Now the color scheme should be coherent and seamless across both the editor and the terminal.